Email verification for AI-coded apps.

 Add an email verifier to my signup form.

-When a user submits, call POST https://vrfymail.com/v1/verify
+When a user submits, call POST https://vrfymail.com/v1/check

 with Authorization: Bearer ${MAIL_VERIFIER_KEY} and JSON body: